Police investigating threats made against Southpoint Mall

+DURHAM (WTVD) --The Durham Sheriff's Office is investigating two threats made against the Streets at Southpoint Mall Sunday.

 Sgt.
-Mark Fitzgerald tells ABC11 bomb threats were called in several hours apart, one in the afternoon, another coming into the mall security office around 7 p.m.
+Mark Fitzgerald told ABC11 bomb threats were called in several hours apart, one around 3:15 p.m., another coming into the mall security office around 6:30 p.m.

 Officers cleared the first scene but later returned after the new threat was made.